-Students enrolled in UMA Online/blended programs must have access to a working computer or laptop and have internet access.
+Students enrolled in online/blended/residential programs must have access to a working computer or laptop and have internet access.
 If you have a tablet or a smartphone, it's important that you realize not all classroom functions may be accessible on a tablet, smartphone or another mobile device.

 Each program offered by UMA Online is primarily taught through distance education; however, some programs contain an externship/practicum which is conducted at an approved healthcare facility.
 All UMA Clearwater programs require an externship which is conducted at an approved healthcare facility.
 Each blended program offered by UMA Clearwater is taught as a blended learning modality (online classrooms and on-campus labs).
+The EMT program requires the completion of externship hours at an approved hospital and basic life support facilities.
+The program is taught in a residential format and requires students to attend didactic and clinical laboratory instruction on campus.

 UMA utilizes asynchronous, blended, and on-campus learning environments demonstrated for students and faculty in their respective orientations.
 The orientation provides an overview of the learning environment.
-The syllabus for each distance education/blended course is available within the Learning Management System and delineates learner objectives.
+The syllabus for each distance education/blended/residential course is available within the Learning Management System and delineates learner objectives.

-UMA Online/blended programs have the same goals as a traditional learning institution but due to their formats, they use different methodologies than on-campus programs.
-For example, while a Clearwater on-campus course uses small group discussions or hands-on labs, an online or blended class uses a threaded discussion board.
-In addition to threaded discussions, other distance education delivery methods available in UMA's Learning Management System include simulations, application-based scenarios and multimedia presentations.
+UMA Online/blended programs have the same goals as a traditional learning institution but due to their formats, they use different methodologies than fully residential programs.
+For example, while a residential course facilitates in-person, on campus small group discussions, an online or blended class uses a threaded discussion board to facilitate dialogue.
+In addition to threaded discussions, other distance education delivery methods available in UMA's Learning Management System include simulations, application-based scenarios, and multimedia presentations.